NeoLegends/website/content/projects/open-mobility-platform.md

 title: "Open Mobility Platform"
 date: 2018-07-20T18:13:25+02:00
 draft: false
-tags: ["web-app", "react", "redux", "fraunhofer"]
+tags:
+  - "web-app"
+  - "react"
+  - "redux"
+  - "fraunhofer"
-categories: ["project"]
+categories:
+  - "project"
 ---

 The goal is to create a tool to ease public transport companies the creation of technical specifications.
 It contains an XSD editor for creating the actual specification XSD, rich-text editors for writing the verbal documentation and generates a .docx or .pdf file.